wistia/wistia-open-docs/_posts/account-setup.md

 ---

 ## Change the Subdomain (URL) of your Wistia Account
 To change your Wistia account URL, you must be logged in as the account owner.
-Choose the <span class="faux_button">Settings</span> on the *Account Dashboard*.
+Click <span class="faux_button">Settings</span> on the *Account Dashboard*.
 A dialog box like the one shown below will appear.

 {% post_image hashed_id: 'f7cccd88af9bfe8ac2ab39061bfebbae29fcd93e', width: 660, class: 'center' %}

-In the section labeled "Address" you will see a text box showing the current URL of your Wistia account (in the case of the above picture, http://ben.wistia.com).
-Simply type the name you wish to use in the text box (only letters, numbers, and hyphens) and press <span class="faux_button">Save settings</span> at the bottom.
+In the section labeled "Address", you will see a text box showing the current URL of your Wistia account (in the case of the above picture, http://ben.wistia.com).
+Simply type the name you wish to use instead in the text box (only letters, numbers, and hyphens) and press <span class="faux_button">Save settings</span> at the bottom.

 {{ "Once you change the URL for your account, all previous links referenced by <em>http://YourOldName.wistia.com</em> will no longer work." | note }}